-The WHAG will still be in the necessary process of reintroducing the Gallery to the Northern Cape community and the nation at large through its public programmes and proactive engagement with various stakeholders.
-A tangible result so far has been a greater interest of what WHAG can offer to the upliftment, education and social cohesion of the community.
-A greater attendance of individuals from previously disadvantaged communities has found their way to the Gallery as a result.
-Audience development remains a priority for WHAG as such, partnerships have proven to be instrumental in bringing together audiences of diverse ages and socio- economic backgrounds.
-The WHAG has identified that issues of access must be considered when it comes to audience development.
+The William Humphreys Art Gallery is actively engaged in the vital process of reintroducing the Gallery to the Northern Cape community and the nation at large through robust public programs and proactive collaboration with various stakeholders.
+A tangible outcome has been the heightened interest in WHAG's contributions to community upliftment, education, and social cohesion.
+Notably, an increased attendance from individuals in previously disadvantaged communities reflects a positive response to WHAG's initiatives.
+Audience development remains a key focus, and partnerships have proven instrumental in uniting diverse age groups and socioeconomic backgrounds.
+WHAG recognizes that addressing issues of access is paramount for effective audience development.

-WHAG has been able to showcase the creative production of the country's artists in an international platform and as a result, extend the entity's reach and reputation beyond its South African and African borders.
-This will WHAG's passionate team of professionals will in the upcoming year see a continued commitment to the inclusive acquisition, ethical conservation and showcasing of the nation's tangible and intangible African heritage.
-The Gallery will make greater efforts through its outreach programme to impart the much-needed knowledge of the importance of art education to the communities it serves.
-Underlining WHAG's public programmes for this year will be the implementation of 3 (three) of governments 7 (seven) key priorities i.e., economic transformation, social-cohesion and nation-building and a better Africa and World.
+Internationally, WHAG has successfully showcased the creative works of the country's artists, expanding its reach and reputation beyond South African and African borders.
+The passionate team at WHAG is committed to inclusive acquisition, ethical conservation, and the exhibition of the nation's tangible and intangible African heritage in the upcoming year.
+The Gallery will intensify its outreach programs to impart essential knowledge about the significance of art education to the communities it serves.
+The implementation of the year.

-WHAG is firmly rooted in upholding the international standards of professional practice and museum performance and will continue to provide educational support to a younger generation of future museum practitioners through structured internships, ushering in an era of youthful energy and transformation into the sector.
-It has made strides in putting in place HRM policies and will continue to develop and implement these policies in the 2023/24 financial, further aiding in the desire to be a museum of excellence on the African continent.
+WHAG remains steadfast in upholding international standards of professional practice and museum performance.
+In the coming year, there will be a continued commitment to providing educational support to the younger generation of future museum practitioners through structured internships, infusing the sector with youthful energy and transformative potential.
+Significant progress has been made in establishing human resource management (HRM) policies, with ongoing development and implementation slated for the 2024/25 financial year.
+These policies will contribute to WHAG's aspiration to be recognized as a museum of excellence on the African continent.

-Ms N Mkhize Director
+Ms N Mkhize: Director